Frequently Asked Questions (FAQs)

 What are the estimated cost savings realized by using single procedure vs. reusable instruments and kits?

-Estimates suggest a savings of more than $1,000 with every implant procedure by switching to disposable surgical torque limiting instruments and procedural kits.
+Estimates suggest a savings of more than $1,000 with every implant procedure by switching to single-use surgical torque limiting instruments and procedural kits.
 In the US that means a potential savings of over $1.0 billion per year.
 If you consider the reduction in life cycle cost, greater inventory turns and also the increase in operating room and hospital personnel productivity the gains could be 2X to 3X that amount annually.
-Disposable instruments and kits may also be sold to customers providing OEMs a new annuity revenue stream.
+Single-use instruments and kits may also be sold to customers providing OEMs a new annuity revenue stream.

 How does ECA Medical Instruments work with its customers?